jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Verify that when a user correctly enters a valid input in all fields and clicks the update holiday button, the form submits, and the holiday is updated in the database and the user is redirected to the holiday's details page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks on the update holiday button, the form submits, and the holiday is updated in the database and the user is redirected to the holiday's details page.
 A toast also appears informing the user that the holiday has been successfully updated.

     - Outcome: Pass